-Settled by the Sorbs and Wends in the sixth century AD, this was a farming region with a problem.
-The area's wetlands made agriculture difficult, so the farmers resolved the issue by digging channels (Fließen) to the Spree for irrigation and drainage.
+Settled by the Sorbs and Wends in the sixth century AD, Spreewald was a farming region with a problem.
+The area's wetlands made agriculture difficult, so the farmers resolved the issue by digging channels (fließen) to the river Spree for irrigation and drainage.

-These 800 miles of waterway are now the ideal way to tour the region.
-And with 18,000 species of animals and plants, there is plenty to see besides the waters as well.
-The Spreewald has become a major tourist destination.
+Over 800 miles of the waterway are the ideal way to tour the region.
+And with 18,000 species of animals and plants, there is plenty to see besides the water.
+The Spreewald is a major tourist destination just outside Berlin.

 Although the Spreewald is often thought of as a summer destination, the canals are also an attraction in winter.
 Once the shallow waters freeze solid, residents take to the waterways by ice skate.
 Kids play pick-up hockey games and touring the Spreewald in winter white is an added dimension of charm.
 Stay warm with warm mugs of Glühwein and treats from local vendors.

 If you prefer to stay on land, forest walks are also an option.
-The tourist office in Lubben sells trail maps, or simply walk from Lubben to Lubbenau (13 km or 8 miles).
+The tourist office in Lubben sells trail maps.
+Or simply walk from Lubben to Lubbenau (13 km or 8 miles).
 Want to get there faster?
-Take a mountain bike on the many paths.
+Take a mountain bike on the well-equipped paths.